-The factor in a Structured Maintenance Plan.
+The factors in a Structured Carpet Maintenance Plan.
 Use these items when organizing your regular carpet maintenance program.
-Choosing the right cleaning system and cleaning frequency to maintain your carpet.
+Together with choosing the right cleaning system and cleaning frequency to maintain your carpet.

-The frequency of the procedures will be dependent on the amount of foot traffic entering the building.
-Additional circumstances to be considered are weather conditions and the amount or lack of landscaping around the building.
+Correspondingly, the frequency of the procedures will be dependent on the amount of foot traffic entering the building.
+Additional circumstances to consider are weather conditions and the amount (or lack of) landscaping around the building.

-When establishing a new program, a certain amount of consideration should be given to the outside areas around the entrances to the building.
-Routine cleaning of outside stairwells and sidewalks will reduce the amount of soil from entering the building.
+When establishing a new carpet maintenance program, give a certain amount of consideration to outside areas around the entrances to the building.
+Similarly, routine cleaning of outside stairwells and sidewalks will reduce the amount of soil from entering the building.

 Employ interim cleaning when carpet fibers become slightly soiled

-Interim Cleaning can be explained as in between, or a speedy surface cleaning that will reduce the down time of a carpet.
+Interim Cleaning can be explained as in between, or a speedy surface cleaning reducing the down time of a carpet.
 This cleaning is intended to keep a carpet looking cleaner for a longer period of time.
 It must be kept in mind that interim cleaning is not a replacement for major or restorative cleaning.

 Use a prespray just before extracting to loosen traffic soils

 Work with good spotting products for daily spotting.

 These cleaning methods will achieve a thorough cleaning that is essential to the long term life of a carpet.
 The frequency is based upon the amount of soiling the area is subjected to.
 And if interim cleaning is performed regularly.

 Hot Water Extraction or Steam Carpet Cleaning (Most Widely Used)